jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 (5) Section 715, with any necessary modifications, applies to delegations under subsection (1)(b) or subsection (2), but nothing in this section limits any provision of section 715 that provides for any matter not provided for in this section.
 (6) In this section,—
   - **port operator** includes a port company under the Port Companies Act 1988 and any other operator of facilities for the loading or unloading of cargo or passengers carried by sea
-  - **public authority** includes any local authority, iwi authority, Government department, or statutory authority.
+  - **public authority** includes any local authority, iwi authority, government department, or statutory authority.

 **Wreck**